 How is the Patient Taking Blood Thinners Managed When Undergoing Oral Surgery?

 Pre-Operative Appointment – The potential risks and benefits of stopping the anticoagulant medication must be carefully weighed.
-The following will help Dr. McDonald in the decision-making process:
+The following will help our doctors in the decision-making process:

 - Completion of an accurate medical history shall be obtained.
 (It is very important to share information about your medication.)

 - Your Cardiologist and/or physician may be contacted regarding management of your medications.

 INR – The International Normalized Ratio (INR).
 The INR measures anticoagulation status.